timdvd/js_advanced_lectures_and_practise/2_0.JSON_server/README.md

 ### - ✅ Prototyping APIs quickly
 ### - ✅ Learning REST API requests
 ### - ❌ Not for production (since it’s fake DB in memory / file)

+## ✅Don't forget to type in cmd " npm install " in order to get all packages installed)